World's first malaria vaccine works in major trial

 RTS,S's co-inventor Joe Cohen said the data were robust and consistent with earlier trials, which also showed around 50 percent efficacy.
 Side effects, including fever and injection-site swelling, were similar in children given RTS,S and a control vaccine.

-After working for 24 years on developing the shot, he said he was "very proud of what we have achieved."

-Some external commentators were cautious about the vaccine's potential, but said it was an important development that should save many lives.
-Health experts normally like to see a success rate of 80 percent plus in a vaccine.
+Some external commentators were cautious about the vaccine's potential -- health experts normally like to see a success rate of 80 percent plus in a vaccine -- but said it was an important development that should save many lives.

-"We're probably not there yet, but this is a really important advance in science," Peter Agre, director of the John Hopkins Malaria Research Institute and a former Nobel prize winner, told Reuters at the conference.
+"We're probably not there yet, but this is a really important advance in science," Peter Agre, director of the John Hopkins Malaria Research Institute and a former Nobel prize winner, told Reuters at the Seattle Malaria Forum.

 In an editorial in the New England Journal of Medicine, Nicholas White of Thailand's Mahidol University said, "It is becoming increasingly clear that we really do have the first effective vaccine against a parasitic disease in humans."